Amal-BB/Ghadames/README.md

  ## 6. Testing and Validtor

- * The responsivness view for the site has been tested in a range of screen sizes via [Chrome DevTools](https://developer.chrome.com/docs/devtools/).
+ * The responsive view for the site has been tested in a range of screen sizes via [Chrome DevTools](https://developer.chrome.com/docs/devtools/).

- * The website was tested on **Chrome**, **IE** and **Firefox** browsers, also was shared with other users to get testing on a variety of devices such as : _Desktop, Iphon8, IphonSE, Iphon12, Nokia 2.3, Huawei, Galaxy A12 and Tablet_.
+ * The website was tested on **Chrome**, **IE**, and **Firefox** browsers also were shared with other users to get testing on a variety of devices such as: _Desktop, iPhon8, iPhone, iPhon12, Nokia 2.3, Huawei, Galaxy A12 and Tablet_.

- * The final testing result after solving bugs was the site has responsive view, and works fine with no issues reported.
+ * The final testing result after solving bugs was the site has a responsive view and works fine with no issues reported.

 + ### **Code Validation**